In a rush? Here’s the quick run-down.

 To help children problem-solve their own big emotions, you need to ensure your own body language, facial expressions, voice and demeanor are gentle and supportive.
 Then, and only then, can you help address a child's distress.

-Here are the steps for co-regulation:
+Here are some important steps for co-regulation:

 When you first start using co-regulation, it’s easy to jump right to trying to fix the problem by trying to get the child to stop crying.